escheung/c690/c690a3/README.txt

 Compile
 -------
 Using ANT:
-- from a terminal, go into the "Solver" directory you just unpacked.
+- from a terminal, go into the "c690a3" directory you just unpacked.
 - run "ant clean" to remove any previous compiled files.
 - run "ant build" to compile new set of class files.